uu-afp/uu-afp.github.io/faq.md

 #### How do I apply for the student discount?

-When you register, be sure to use your university email address.
+When you register, please use your university email address.
 Be sure to add a note that you are entitled to the discount.
-If you are charged the full price initiall, please contact the organizers to apply the discount for you.
+If you are charged the full price initially, contact the organizers to apply the discount for you.